HackYourFuture/JavaScript3/README.md

 "prettier"
 ```

-They are already in this repository's `package.json` so all you have to do now to prepare is to execute the following command in your command line:
+All you have to do now to prepare is to execute the following command in your command line:

 ```md
 npm install